As with the previous chapter, this chapter is for senior executives of a large enterprise facing generative and digital transformation.

 Earnings and free cash flow can grow in the short term through cost reduction, but sustainable profit growth (and a healthy balance sheet) depends on revenue growth.
 Revenue growth occurs when you increase (and better communicate) the value you deliver customers.
 In other words, it depends on your generativeness.
 That’s why the generative imperative is always the first priority of an In The Loop leader.

 In today’s fast-moving ecosystem, enterprise business models face continuous disruption from digital-first upstarts.
-As discussed in Chapter 11, to keep ahead, the large public company must become generative and digital at the core.
+As discussed in Chapter 11, to keep ahead, the large enterprise must become generative and digital at the core.
 This requires three types of investments:

-- Internal innovation experiments (what Geoffrey Moore calls Horizon Three investments)
+- Innovation experiment investments (what Geoffrey Moore calls Horizon Three investments)

 For most large legacy businesses, these are big investments.